-Overall school enrollment has decreased over the last ten years with 22,367 students in the 2006-07 school year compared the estimated student enrollment of 19, 646 in school year 2016-17.
+Overall school enrollment has increased over the last five years with 18,319 students in the 2016-17 school year compared the estimated student enrollment of 19,262 in school year 2020-2021.

-Goal: Maintain a working relationship with the Fayette County School System to facilitate the provision and coordination of educational facilities to serve the growing population.
+Policy: Maintain a working relationship with the Fayette County School System to facilitate the provision and coordination of educational facilities to serve the growing population.